greenbone/openvas-scanner/doc/redis_data_model.md

 single hosts in the target were scanned, the main kb data will be deleted and the in-use DB list inside the hash `GVM.__GlobalDBIndex` is updated.

+The task main KB is used for storing the results.
+Each result produced by a NVT for a host, will be stored in this KB, and the progress status of the current scanned hosts as well.

 ### Temporary KB for a single host
 Each host to be scanned takes a new DB for the KB.
 The host KB is used to store some scan preferences and results for this specific host.
 When the host